 There will be two proctored midterm exams administered during published class times.
 Everything discussed in class, experienced within an activity or assignment, or found in the homework, reading assignments, or explanations is eligible content for an exam.
 You will be expected to show all of your work, and many items will require expository writing (such as explanations).
 No calculators, cellphones or other electronic devices are allowed (other than for proctoring purposes).
 You will need to have your ID available at each exam.
-The exams will be proctored through Zoom.
-During each exam, you will be required to set up a streaming video camera (cell phone or USB webcam) in such a way that the proctor will be able to view your workspace during the exam.
-The proctoring sessions may be recorded.
+The exams will be proctored in person (section 501) or through Zoom (section 502).
+For exams proctored on Zoom, you will be required to set up a streaming video camera (cell phone or USB webcam) in such a way that the proctor will be able to view your workspace during the exam.
+The online proctoring sessions may be recorded.